gotchoices/yamc/node/README.md

 - The module uses 'n' version manager rather than NodeSource or NVM
 - It ensures a clean installation by removing any existing Node.js packages
 - Major version numbers (e.g., 16, 18, 20) are supported as parameters
+- To downgrade Node.js to an earlier version, use the main setup script (not upgrade)
+- Downgrading involves removing the current installation and installing the earlier version